 Instructions

-• In a large bowl, beat with stand mixer or hand held mixer butter and sugar at medium speed until smooth, about 3 minutes.
-Add egg yolk and vanilla, beat at low speed just until blended.
+- In a large bowl, beat with stand mixer or hand held mixer butter and sugar at medium speed until smooth, about 3 minutes.
+Add the two egg yolks and vanilla, beat at low speed just until blended.

-• Divide the dough in half.
-Put one-half of the dough in a separate bowl.
+- Divide the dough in half.
+Put one-half of the dough in a separate bowl and stir in the orange zest.
 The dough remaining in the mixing bowl, add the melted chocolate and cocoa powder.
 Mix with a wooden spoon or low-speed just until the chocolate has blended completely into the dough.

 Pinwheel cookies: